Italian fascism: Empowerment of fascism

+Italy's use of daredevil elite shock troops, known as the Arditi, beginning in 1917, was an important influence on Italian fascism.
+The Arditi were soldiers who were specifically trained for a life of violence and wore unique blackshirt uniforms and fezzes.
+The Arditi formed a national organization in November 1918, the Associazione fra gli Arditi d'Italia, which by mid-1919 had about twenty thousand young men within it.
+Mussolini appealed to the Arditi and the Fascists' squadristi, developed after the war, were based upon the Arditi.
 By the early 1920s, popular support for the fascist movement's fight against Bolshevism numbered some 250,000 people.
 In 1921, the fascists metamorphosed into the PNF and achieved political legitimacy when Mussolini was elected to the Chamber of Deputies in 1922.
 Although the Liberal Party retained power, the governing prime ministries proved ephemeral, especially that of the fifth Prime Minister Luigi Facta, whose government proved vacillating.

-To depose the weak parliamentary democracy, Deputy Mussolini (with military, business and liberal right-wing support) launched the PNF March on Rome (27–31 October 1922) coup d'état to oust Prime Minister Luigi Facta and assume the government of Italy to restore nationalist pride, restart the economy, increase productivity with labor controls, remove economic business controls and impose law and order.
-On 28 October, whilst the "March" occurred, King Victor Emmanuel III withdrew his support of Prime Minister Facta and appointed PNF Leader Benito Mussolini as the sixth Prime Minister of Italy.
+To depose the weakened parliamentary democracy, Deputy Mussolini (with military, business, and liberal right-wing support) launched the March on Rome (27–31 October 1922) coup d'état to oust Prime Minister Luigi Facta and assume the government of Italy to restore nationalist pride, restart the economy, increase productivity with labor controls, remove economic business controls, and impose law and order.
+On 28 October, whilst the March occurred, King Victor Emmanuel III withdrew his support to the liberal-led Facta government and appointed Mussolini as the sixth Prime Minister of Italy.
 The March on Rome became a victory parade: the fascists believed their success was revolutionary and traditionalist.